rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 Here's what this algorithm draws when applied to an image of... can you guess?

-####First try render
+###First try render
 ![Little doggy woggy]({{ site.url }}/img/doggy-1403.png)

 Did you guess... some kind of animal, wearing a bow?
 A puppy perhaps?
 Good job!
 Here's the source image showing the subtractions the algorithm has made from this ridiculously cute dog:

 ![Little doggy woggy source]({{site.url}}/img/doggysrc.png)

 Not bad for a totally random algorithm.
 I let it run for about 1-2 minutes before stopping it.
 (In the real code, I had it take a 0.5 second break after each set of lines so browser wouldnt kill the script, so its not 1-2 mins of straight computation).
-Here's my notes from the first pass:
+Here's my notes on things to improve from the first pass:

 * It didn't actually complete.
 It only drew 1403 lines before I stopped it.
 The random search method drew lots of lines initially but slowed down around the ~1000 mark.
 (The cutoff I had specified in the code was 4500 lines)